Lima Memorial Health System Logo

 Contact your provider if you have symptoms of this disorder.

-Also contact your provider if you lose feeling in your finger or if you finger tips feel cold and turn blue.
+Also contact your provider if you lose feeling in your finger or if your finger tips feel cold or turn blue.

 Prevention